Victoria, Cornwall

 Victoria is a hamlet in Cornwall, England, UK.
 It is located in the civil parish of Roche, 1 mi north of Roche village and 6 mi north of the town of St Austell.

-The hamlet contains a pub, petrol station business park and Roche railway station.
+The hamlet contains a pub, petrol station, a business park and Roche railway station.

+Sport

+Cornish wrestling

+Cornish wrestling tournaments were held in field by Victoria Inn in the 1900s.

+Horse Racing

+Horse racing was held in the 19th-century.
+Races included the St Columb Stakes, the West Cornwall Hunt Cup, Tregothnan Cup and the Bodmin and Wadebridge Stakes.